ffireHub/cloud-cadavre-exquis/README.md

 Move into the terraform folder inside the downloaded project.

-Launch this command to initialize the Terraform working directory by creating initial files, loading remote state, download modules.
+Launch this command to initialize the Terraform working directory by creating initial files, loading remote state, download modules:
 ```bash
 terraform init
 ```

-Launch the following command to deploy the project on OVH
+Launch the following command to deploy the project on OVH:
 ```bash
 terraform apply
 ```

-To stop the running instance of the application and destroy every resources
+To stop the running instance of the application and destroy every resources:
 ```bash
 terraform destroy
 ```

-To view the deployed application, you can access the URL in terraform/kube.conf by setlecting the ip in the server field You would want to select the part between brackets below and past it to your browser to access the application.
+To view the deployed application, you can access the URL in terraform/kube.conf by selecting the IP address in the server field.
+You would want to select the part between brackets below and past it to your browser to access the application.
 ```yaml
 apiVersion: v1